PoojaChoudhary03/Flight_Delay_Prediction/README.md

 ### Modelling
 Now that the data has been cleaned and gone through a thorough EDA process done in two stages, its time to start with the modeling.
 I am not sure which Machine Learning algorithm will be the best for this.
+But we tried some to get the better results.

 ### Summary & Recommendations